 12. LS2 Rebellion – Lightweight Half Helmet

-The LS2 Rebellion is a modern design half shell helmet weighing only around 2.5 lbs.
+The LS2 Rebellion is a modern design half-shell helmet weighing only around 2.5 lbs.
 It contains a large vent on the top with an open and close functionality that is very easy to operate even with a gloved hand.

 It also has a drop-down sun visor with unique two-stage adjustability.
-You can either lock it halfway for little shade or fully down for total sun protection.
+You can either lock it halfway for a little shade or fully down for total sun protection.